 Lab 1

 Laboratory exercises are not just about getting the right result, but about recognizing that fundamental physics principles shape our everyday experiences and underlie many of the devices that we use in our personal and professional lives.
 Please do not treat the laboratories as cookbook exercises.
 Permit yourself to think!
-Thoughtful answers to the questions in blue will give you most of the laboratory credit.
+Thoughtful answers will give you most of the laboratory credit.

 You can discuss the lab with your fellow students and the lab instructors in the Canvas discussion forum.